Should you be afraid of processed foods?

 something, you’re processing the food.

 - Processed culinary ingredients: these foods are also minimally processed and typically undergo milling, grinding, or refining.
 They are not eaten on their own but are used in cooking.
-Foods like flour, vegetable oils, and salt are processed culinary ingredients
+Foods like flour, vegetable oils, and salt are processed culinary ingredients.

 - Processed foods: these are foods from the previous 2 categories that have other ingredients added.
 They typically contain a few ingredients and come ready to eat.
 Things like fresh bread, fresh cheese, and canned fruit and veg are all examples.

 However, the same food could be also in 2 categories, depending on how it's made.
-I'll use yoghurt as an example, a

-plain natural yoghurt with no added sugar would be minimally processed.
+I'll use yoghurt as an example.
+A plain natural yoghurt with no added sugar would be minimally processed.
 But a

 flavoured yoghurt with added sugar/sweetener and other additives becomes